wevre/transit-cljd/README.md

 1. Set up a testing directory where `transit-format` and `transit-cljd` can be cloned side-by-side.
 We have a fork `transit-format` that has support for testing `transit-cljd` all ready to go.
-Clone this to your test folder.
+Clone this to your test directory.

 ```sh
 mkdir transit-test